zanix/home-assistant-config/README.md

 ### Harmony

-- Set Harmony activity when selected
+- Set Harmony activity when selected in the UI

 ### Lights